How To Guide For Annotating Books Like a Pro!

 This is the beginning stage of annotating books.

-Many times, I use different colors in order to symbolize meanings blue for something powerful, red for something heartfelt.
-But these colors don’t always remain the same and I take note of the meanings on the title page of the book so that I can remember.
+Many times, I use different colors to symbolize meanings, such as blue for something powerful and red for something heartfelt.
+However, these colors don’t always remain the same, so I take note of their meanings on the title page of the book to help me remember.

-As of late, there has been a debate on whether this is an aesthetic thing or an annotation thing.
-Particularly I don’t care which one.
-I am not an artist by no means but I like to doodle a little in my books!
-I tend to keep it simple and I will flower my book to death! lol.
+Recently, there has been a debate on whether this is an aesthetic issue or an annotation issue.
+Particularly, I don’t care which one.
+I am not an artist by any means, but I do enjoy doodling a little in my books.
+I tend to keep it simple, and I will flower my book to death!
+Lol.
 You can doodle whatever you want in your books or not!
 It’s yours!

-Some ideas are themes of what you are reading and placing them in that section of the book.
-If you are reading a non-fiction book you can draw something that references the topic of the book.
+Some ideas are themes that you are reading about and placing them in the corresponding section of the book.
+If you are reading a non-fiction book, you can draw something that references the topic of the book.
 Again, as much or as little as you would like.

-Now this isn’t an exhaustive list, and you can really create any reason in order to annotate books and you should.
-But ultimately there is no right or wrong way to do the act of annotating books.
+Now, this isn’t an exhaustive list, and you can create any reason to annotate books, and you should.
+However, ultimately, there is no right or wrong way to annotate books.
 There isn’t even the best way.
 It is just how you have created for yourself and works for you.
 I hope you find what works for you and it brings you immense happiness.

 Sprinkle Words like Stardust!